HighTechnocracy/CHI_proj/index.md

 While maps alone would make the data easier to read and use, being able to compare the data against one another seemed even more useful.

 So I adapted some code developed by Ari Lamstein to display two maps.
-This would allow the curious to pit two of the variables against one another to spot gaps in nees vs access.
+This would allow the curious to pit two of the variables against one another to spot gaps in needs vs access.
 For example, a user could put "Number that Visisted a Dentist" in the upper map and immediately compare it to "Number of Dentists" to see which dentists offices might be overloaded.

 --- .class #id